mytechnotalent/webassembly-component-tutorial/README.md

 # Webassembly Component Tutorial

 This tutorial walks you through building, composing, and running a small component-model calculator example.
-The example uses three components:
+The example uses four components:

 - An addition operation (adder)
+- A subtraction operation (subtractor)
 - A calculator engine (calculator) that imports adder
 - A command-line interface (command) that imports calculator and exports `wasi:cli/run`